When reading starts to sputter,

 Make time to read.
 When writers read, they improve composition skills.
 Inspection expands vocabulary for word selection.
 Readers learn to distinguish subtleties of position and observation points behind storytelling.

-Listening to music may help reading relaxation.
+Loud and Proud?
+Music may help reading relaxation.
 In addition to word processing and word generating software, there are free applications to block distractions and organize and record thoughts, among other functions.

+Break the Rules?
 Use tools to write.
 Apple offers Tablo to give writers a place where they can read, write and connect with colleagues.
 Writers can publish and promote books with Amazon's Kindle Direct Publishing.

 Read to Write Better

+Close-Up?
 A writer must read to write for a particular device or media type.
 To write for mobile devices, mobile-friendly reading is necessary.
 To write for the big screen, it helps to plow through scripts.

+Errata?
 Flipping through digital material is non-committal.
 It is hard to engage with bits or bytes of superficial nonsense.
 To register and absorb information requires poring over authentic content and burying oneself in it.